C544 User Manual

 The Drive/Trim is using one dual gang potentiometer.
 If the Drive gain increases the Trim reduces the signal from the colour module by the same dB value.
 As a result, the absolute output signal level remains equal to the input signal.

-The Drive should be used with caution.
+The Drive/Trim knobs should be used with caution.
 Some colour modules cut off the signal if driven too hard.
-In severe case, a high signal level may damage the colour module.
+In a severe case, a high signal level may damage the colour module.

 First Use of C544: